gep13/gep13/input/blog/what-to-get-a-geek-for-christmas.md

 Title: What to get a geek for Christmas?
 Published: 9/11/2011
 Tags:
-- Christmas Presents
+- christmas presents
-- Geek
+- geek
-- Ideas
+- ideas
 ---

 With the run up to Christmas I keep getting asked the same question...